VariantSync/Vatras/README.md

 #### Proof Structure, Organization, and Documentation

 Our library consists of many proofs.
-Their organization into multiple files is presented in the Overview section above.
+Their organization into multiple files is presented in the Overview section, and the Paper-to-Library table above.
 Proofs are documented inline via comments in the code (also see the Documentation section above).

 #### On Axioms and Assumptions